Egyptian–Libyan War: Prelude

 Differences between Egyptian President Anwar Sadat (left) and Libyan leader Muammar Gaddafi (right) over the unification of their countries and foreign policy concerning Israel led to a deterioration of relations between Egypt and Libya in the 1970s.

 Unnerved by Sadat's peace policy, Gaddafi sought to increase Libya's role in Middle Eastern affairs.
 Bolstered by strong oil revenues, he began acquiring a significant amount of weapons from the Soviet Union.
 He also sponsored Egyptian dissidents such as the Muslim Brotherhood, armed Egyptian insurgents, and made plans to assassinate Sadat.
 The Egyptian President responded by supporting subversion in Libya—including the possible extensions of encouragement to plots to assassinate Gaddafi—and backing anti-Libyan groups in neighbouring Chad.
-In February 1974 Sadat told United States Secretary of State Henry Kissinger to encourage Israel to refrain from attacking Egypt in the event it went to war with Libya.
-In early 1976 Gaddafi deployed Libyan troops along the Egyptian border, where they began clashing with Egyptian border guards.
-In the summer Sadat decided to take military action against Libya's provocations, moving two mechanised divisions—totaling 25,000–35,000 troops—to the border and transferring 80 combat aircraft to Marsa Matruh Airbase, Egypt's westernmost airfield.
+In February 1974, Sadat told United States Secretary of State Henry Kissinger to encourage Israel to refrain from attacking Egypt in the event it went to war with Libya.
+In early 1976, Gaddafi deployed Libyan troops along the Egyptian border, where they began clashing with Egyptian border guards.
+In the summer, Sadat decided to take military action against Libya's provocations, moving two mechanised divisions—totaling 25,000–35,000 troops—to the border and transferring 80 combat aircraft to Marsa Matruh Airbase, Egypt's westernmost airfield.
 Alarmed by this sudden escalation, Gaddafi dispatched an additional 3,000–5,000 troops and 150 tanks to the border.
-On 22 July Gaddafi ordered Egypt to close its consulate in Benghazi.
-For a time the situation remained tense as it appeared Egypt would invade Libya, but after several weeks of no major action by the Egyptians it appeared to the Libyans that there would be no attack.
+On 22 July, Gaddafi ordered Egypt to close its consulate in Benghazi.
+For a time being, the situation remained tense as it appeared Egypt would invade Libya, but after several weeks of no major action by the Egyptians, it appeared to the Libyans that there would be no attack.